dylanlott/vedh/.planning/ROADMAP.md

 - [x] **Phase 1: Measured Deck Import Foundation** - Any familiar decklist reaches a trustworthy server-side preview, and every activation step is recorded privacy-safely (completed 2026-08-08)
 - [ ] **Phase 2: Guest Host Activation** - A logged-out host pastes a deck and lands on a live board without seeing login or signup
-- [ ] **Phase 3: Invite, Join, and Board Readiness** - A shared link takes an invited stranger to that same board, and "on the board" means the board actually works
+- [x] **Phase 3: Invite, Join, and Board Readiness** - A shared link takes an invited stranger to that same board, and "on the board" means the board actually works (completed 2026-09-21)
-- [ ] **Phase 4: Post-Value Acquisition and Funnel Readout** - Activated guests can keep their identity, new arrivals land on a Commander front door, and the funnel can be read against the PRD targets
+- [x] **Phase 4: Post-Value Acquisition and Funnel Readout** - Activated guests can keep their identity, new arrivals land on a Commander front door, and the funnel can be read against the PRD targets (completed 2026-09-21)
-- [ ] **Phase 5: Release Gate and Regression Suite** - Guest activation ships only when the full guest journey and the existing authenticated journey both pass
+- [x] **Phase 5: Release Gate and Regression Suite** - Guest activation ships only when the full guest journey and the existing authenticated journey both pass (completed 2026-09-21)

 ## Phase Details